Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

 and $f^{(n-3)}$ is a convex non-decreasing function on $I$.
 In particular, if $f \in C^{n-1}(I)$, then $f^{(k)}(x) \geq 0$ for all $x \in I, 0 \leq k \leq n-1$. \end{theorem}

+Theorem~\ref{Thorn} is important for several reasons: \begin{enumerate} \item To our knowledge, this 1967 result (together with its refinements, which we will discuss) remains to this day the \textit{only} known necessary condition for a function to be an entrywise positivity preserver in a fixed dimension.

+\item Theorem~\ref{Thorn} is sharp in the number of non-negative derivatives of $f$ on $I$.
+We mention several such settings in Example~\ref{Exbddunbdd}, providing in each case positivity preservers that work in dimension $n$ but not $n+1$.

-Theorem~\ref{Thorn} is important for several reasons.
-First, to our knowledge this 1969 result (or its variants, discussed below) remains to this day the \textit{only} known necessary condition for a function to be an entrywise preserver in a fixed dimension.
-Second, this fixed dimension result can be used to prove the dimension-free version, i.e.~Schoenberg's theorem over $I = (0,\rho)$ for $0 < \rho \leq \infty$; the proof uses Bernstein's theorem on absolutely monotonic functions.
-In turn, the dimension-free version over $(0,\rho)$ can be used to prove Schoenberg's theorem over $I = (-\rho, \rho)$ by using less sophisticated machinery compared to Schoenberg or Rudin's works.
-In fact this approach has proved even more successful: in recent joint work \cite{BGKP-hankel}, we first showed a stronger version of Theorem~\ref{Thorn}; then using it, a strengthening of Schoenberg's theorem; and finally, multivariable analogues of these results.
+\item This fixed dimension result can be used to prove the dimension-free version, i.e.~Schoenberg's theorem over $I = (0,\rho)$ for $0 < \rho \leq \infty$; the proof uses Bernstein's theorem on absolutely monotonic functions.
+In turn, the dimension-free version over $(0,\rho)$ (first shown by Vasudeva~\cite{vasudeva79}) can be used to prove Schoenberg's theorem over $I = (-\rho, \rho)$ by using less sophisticated machinery compared to Schoenberg or Rudin's works.
+In fact this approach has proved even more successful: in recent joint work \cite{BGKP-hankel}, we first showed a stronger version of Theorem~\ref{Thorn}; then using it, a strengthening of Schoenberg's theorem; and finally, multivariable analogues of these results. \end{enumerate}

-A third significance of Horn's result -- and one that relates to the first reason above -- is that it is sharp in a certain sense.
-Namely, under reasonable restrictions on the test functions, Theorem~\ref{Thorn} turns out to be sharp.
-We mention several such settings: